 - How do bilingual experience and socio-economic factors affect children’s cognitive development

 I am a developmental psychologist interested in the factors that affect how children learn to read, these include spoken language skills, working memory, sleep and whether a child has a neurodevelopmental disorder, such as a specific language impairment, dyslexia, attention deficit hyperactivity disorder and narcolepsy.
-My current research includes the Paediatric Narcolepsy Project, a behavioural intervention for sleep problems in children with ADHD and a White Rose DTC ESRC Network (2015 – 2018) for understanding and enhancing reading and language skills in children for whom English is an additional language.
+My current research includes a project investigating the impact of school closures on pupils who are at the important transition point between reception and Year 1 (Impact of Covid on Key Learning and Education; ICKLE).

 I study the interaction between syntactic structures and interpretation through the lens of child language development.
 I am particularly interested in how children comprehend complex syntactic structures in the preschool years: how do their linguistic representations change over time?
 What patterns in children’s syntactic development are universal, and what varies according to the properties of their first language?
 My current research focuses on how children acquiring different languages (for example English and Romance languages) interpret pronominal forms in complex syntactic structures and in special pragmatic contexts.

 Former and affiliated lab members

 I am a linguist who worked as a post-doctoral research assistant on the Q-BEx project.
 My previous research focused on child bilingualism, cognition (executive functions and the Theory of Mind), figurative language (idioms and metaphors), autistic-like traits, and autism spectrum disorders.
 My other areas of interest include code-switching, pragmatic language development, language processing, and language impairment.
 I am currently a lecturer at the University of Essex.